-The Company began its 2018 exploration program at its Alpine Property during August 2018.
+The Company completed a second year of exploration activities at the Alpine Property during September 2018.
 The program consisted of a helicopter-assisted diamond drill program of approximately 1,600 metres.
 The purpose of the program was to test for extensions of the current resource on strike and down dip through step-out drill holes.
 Surface exploration including mapping and sampling of potential targets on the property was carried out simultaneously.
-The program was completed by the end of September 2018.
+The 2018 drilling program verified the existence of the mineralized structures on strike and down-dip but results were not sufficient enough to materially change the previously announced Mineral Resource.

 The Alpine property currently has a National Instrument 43-101 compliant resource report that was posted on SEDAR on March 7, 2018.
 An inferred resource of 268,000 tonnes has been estimated resulting in an inferred gold resource of 142,000 ounces using a cut-off grade of 5.0 g/t gold and an average grade of 16.52 g/t gold.
-Table 1 below provides a range of values using varying cut-off grades.